An “agreement to agree” between the two parties in a sales process

 The potential purchaser must clearly indicate the price that they are willing to pay to acquire the target.
 The price may be stated as a specific figure or a price range that the offeror is comfortable with.
 The purchaser may provide a summary that outlines how it came up with the price and any assumptions made in arriving at the price.
 The additional information helps the buyer understand the different price offerings and make a decision on the price ranges they are most comfortable with.

 The non-binding offer should outline the conditions that the seller and the buyer must abide by during the process.
 The conditions include internal approvals and any regulatory requirements that the parties need to comply with.
 For example, the buyer should conduct due diligence on the purchaser to determine if there are any legal outcomes or financial matters that will hinder the progress of the transaction.
-The conditions may also require disclosing all information relating to the item on sale such as lawsuits, financial history and any obligations that the new owner will need to comply with in the future.
+The conditions may also require disclosing all information relating to the company for sale, such as lawsuits, financial history, and any obligations that the new owner will need to comply with in the future.

 The non-binding offer should disclose any material issues relating to the transaction that require it to be completed within a certain duration.
 For example, when the owners of a business are retiring, they may prefer purchasers who are willing to complete the transaction before or on a specific date.